Marquette University: Residence halls

-Throughout the years, Marquette has absorbed many existing buildings in the area, especially for use as residence halls.
+Marquette has absorbed many existing buildings in the area, especially for use as residence halls.
 Some examples of absorbed buildings include Charles Cobeen Hall, a former hotel, and M. Carpenter Tower, an Art Deco building, both constructed in the 1920s on 11th Street that have been converted into undergraduate residence halls.
 Glenn Humphrey Hall, a student residence hall that prior to the 2015–16 school year served as a university apartment building, was once the Children's Hospital of Wisconsin.
 David Straz Tower, formerly the Downtown Milwaukee YMCA, is now a residence hall, recreation center, and administrative office building.
 Mashuda Hall, a sophomore dorm, was once the Coach House Motor Inn, where The Beatles stayed during their tour in 1964.
 Abbottsford Hall served as The Abbottsford Hotel until the university purchased it for use as graduate apartments.
 It was converted into a freshman residence hall prior to the 2005–2006 academic year.
 The university also purchased the Marquette Apartments complex in 2008, which was remodeled as a sophomore residence hall prior to the 2009–2010 academic year and renamed McCabe Hall.
 As of the 2015–16 academic year, McCabe Hall is now university apartments.
 Additionally, the university purchased The Marq, an apartment complex on the west side of campus, in 2017.

 Of the nine current student residence halls, only three (O'Donnell Hall, Schroeder Hall, and McCormick Hall) were built by the university.
 McCormick Hall was razed following the 2018–19 academic year and replaced by Wild Commons, a residence hall for freshman and sophomore students named after former university president Robert Wild.
 A few weeks after opening for the 2018–19 academic year, Wild requested his name be removed from the building due to his mishandling of accusations of sexual abuse of minors against three Jesuits under his jurisdiction during his time as Provincial Superior of the Chicago Province of the Society of Jesus from 1985 to 1991.
 It has since been renamed The Commons.
+Dr. E. J. And Margaret O'Brien Hall has since been erected at the previous site of the McCormick Hall.